 All men were poets for one brief, bright space

 In her diary, she described the fair as simple “a thing of beauty.”
 It’s impossible to imagine how dazzling it must have been for a professor from Wellesley, MA.
 It gave people incredible pride to be American.

 An Age of Patriotism

 The 1893 World’s Columbian Exposition was remaking the American imagination before it even opened.
-It was named in honor of the 400th anniversary of Christopher Columbus’s first voyage across the Atlantic.
+It coincided and celebrated the 400th anniversary of Christopher Columbus’s first voyage across the Atlantic.
 To celebrate that date and the imminent fair, a wave of patriotism swept the country.
 The Pledge of Allegiance that we use today was written in 1892 to coincide with the fair’s “Dedication Day” that autumn.
-The fair itself was intended to be a patriotic demonstration of American freedoms and industrial might.
+The fair itself became a patriotic demonstration of American freedoms and industrial might.

 All of this was swirling in Bates’ head during her journey in 1893.
 Her poem endeavored to capture the country in all its beauteous glory in the summer where the United States seemed to make the leap into modernity.
 It took her two years to publish the poem, but it quickly caught on with the public.
 The music came later, when it was paired with a hymn by the composer Samuel Ward in 1910.
 The rest, as they say, is history.